 Who May Be Adopted?

-General Requirements by State
+General Requirements for Adoption

-Age Requirements by State
+State Age Requirements

 All states, the District of Columbia, and the United States territories permit the adoption of a child.
 Some states have additional requirements as described below.

-Adoption of Adults by State
+Adoption of Adults: State Requirements

 - Idaho, Illinois, and South Dakota require that the adopting parent be in a sustained parental relationship for a specified period of time with the adult to be adopted.
 The time period ranges from six months to two years depending on the state.

 - Virginia permits the adoption of an adult stepchild, niece, or nephew if the following conditions are met: the adopted person 1) lived in the prospective parent's home for at least three months prior to reaching adulthood and 2) is at least fifteen years younger than the adopting parent.

 Have Additional Questions About Who May Be Adopted?
 Ask a Lawyer